Claire Polin

-Claire Polin (January 1, 1926 in Philadelphia, Pennsylvania – December 6, 1995 in Merion, Pennsylvania) was an American composer of contemporary classical music, musicologist, and flutist.
+Claire Polin (January 1, 1926 – December 6, 1995) was an American composer of contemporary classical music, musicologist, and flutist.

 Education

-She obtained degrees in music (including a doctorate) from the Philadelphia Conservatory; she also received her Master's Degree at the Juilliard School and her doctorate at Tanglewood.
+She obtained three degrees in music from the Philadelphia Conservatory: a Bachelor, Masters and Doctorate in Music.
+She also studied at the Juilliard School and Tanglewood.
 Her teachers included Vincent Persichetti, Lukas Foss, Roger Sessions, and Peter Mennin.
 She also studied flute with William Kincaid, with whom she collaborated on a multi-volume method of flute technique.

 Career

 Her works were commissioned and performed by the Seoul National Symphony Orchestra, the New York Philharmonia, the Israel Bach Society, and the London Pro Musica Antiqua of Westminster, as well as by William Kincaid, Gordon Gottlieb, and the Gregg Smith Singers.

 Polin served on the faculty at Rutgers University, where she taught composition, as well as courses in the music of the Bible, music of ancient Wales, and music of Russia.
 She also published books on musicological subjects.